Why is ethical purchasing and sustainability so important?

 However, it’s important to keep the issue fresh in our minds.
 So, the first thing I think we can all do this month is just take a moment to refresh ourselves about the current state of affairs.
 Maybe read the Environmental section in The Guardian, or watch “A Life on Our Planet” on Netflix (bring tissues for that one), or go follow an Environmental Activist account on Instagram (shameless plug @the_brunette_activist).
 Try to remind yourself how lucky we are to call a place this beautiful place ‘home’.
 If you’re a super keen bean like me, have a look to see whether you can even take a module that focuses on environmental issues!
 I’ve taken several Environmental Law Modules this year, and I absolutely love them.
 Remind yourself about the impact of consumerism on the planet, and think about why ethical purchasing is important!

 What eco-friendly options do I have in Durham?

-Check out Scoop Durham, it’s a new store in the Riverside complex, and it tries to eliminate packaging, so you can take a jar and fill it with pasta or whatever, and you pay by weight.
+Check out Scoop Durham, it’s a new store on the Riverwalk complex, and it tries to eliminate packaging, so you can take a jar and fill it with pasta or whatever, and you pay by weight.
 It’s run by students too, so this is definitely a good spot to check out.
 Some of the smaller shops in Prince Bishops and the Indoor Market also sell local produce (Shout-out to my personal fave: South Durham Honey!)
 Check out the local produce you can order here.

 Think about volunteering.
 The Durham Wildlife Trust often take on volunteers and there are plenty of student-led groups within colleges (e.g: Embrace the Waste at Castle – free leftover food from cool restaurants!) and the Student Union that do Environmental Volunteering and awareness raising campaigns too, check out the groups here.